 6. Then roll all the way to the top.
 That’s it!
 You’v got your first Dolmades!

-Prepare Dolmades to boil:
+Prepare Dolmades to Boil in the Pot

 Now comes the easy part: